-The latter has got to be a safer bet.
-That’s why we’ve put together a list of the most epic private dining rooms Sydney so you and your squad can get up to all kinds of mischief in the confines of a luxurious setting before moving on to more late night debauchery.
+We’ve put together this list of the best private dining rooms Sydney has to offer so you and your squad can get up to all kinds of mischief in the confines of a luxurious setting before moving on to more late-night debauchery.

 Bennelong Restaurant & Bar